 As project manager, you are responsible for determining the right medium for communicating with your team.
 Although email is arguably the most popular tool, it isn’t exactly efficient.
 A team management solution like Toggl Plan can make status checks, changes in plan, and reports on deliverables simpler to send, read, and follow.

 6. Prepare for Risks

 You’ve heard the saying, “expect the unexpected.”
 Even when you’ve carefully planned and executed a project, unexpected things happen.
-The best project managers prepare for these unwelcome surprises by understanding the risks and challenges of whatever project they are working on.
+The best project managers prepare for these unwelcome surprises by understanding the risks and project management challenges.

 What disruptions are foreseeable?
 An important team member might quit.
 The client might not respond to an approval request quickly enough to keep the project on schedule.
 Some sources of funding have questionable stability.
 Once you identify most of the areas where things could go wrong, you can plan pre-emptive actions or find solutions, instead of doing last-minute damage control.

 It’s happened to every project manager.
 At some point in the project cycle, a member of the team approaches you and complains about being overloaded.
 Or, conversely, they say that they have nothing to do right now and need direction.
 Avoid these uncomfortable (and morale-draining) scenarios by using team management software to ensure that the workload is evenly distributed and a few team members aren’t stuck working overtime every day while everyone else (including you) gets to leave.

 8. Create Feedback Protocols

 Your team already knows how to respond when the project is progressing smoothly- they keep going.
 But do they understand how to report and respond to problems?
 Do they alert their immediate supervisor or team lead, or do they skip the chain of command for certain situations and contact you directly?